 At the center of the model we have placed children and families who have choices about participation in a network of quality learning supports.
-A decade of research and evaluations of afterschool and summer learning programs and activities provides support for this central vision and its potential impact.4 It suggests that sustained participation in well-structured, well-implemented, quality programs and activities, often provided historically and currently by OST nonprofit organizations, help youth attain the knowledge and array of skills necessary for success in the 21st century.
-Such programs support the development of cognitive, social, and emotional skills in youth, as well as the capacity to value and work with others, a healthy lifestyle, and more engagement in learning.
+A decade of research and evaluations of afterschool and summer learning programs and activities provides support for this central vision and its potential impact.4 It suggests that sustained "When all parties with participation in well-structured, well-implemented, responsibility for and interests in quality programs and activities, often provided the welfare of youth, especially historically and currently by OST nonprofit disadvantaged youth, unite to organizations, help youth attain the knowledge and engage them in high-quality after array of skills necessary for success in the 21st school experiences, they are century.
+Such programs support the development of more likely to succeed in cognitive, social, and emotional skills in youth, as promoting positive development for the highest number of well as the capacity to value and work with others, a children at risk."
+5 healthy lifestyle, and more engagement in learning.
 Accumulating research and evaluation evidence suggests that effective programs and activities are multi-faceted in that they combine academic support with other enrichment activities: they provide children and youth with opportunities to learn and practice a range of new skills through hands-on experiential learning.
 Recent research from the multi-site Promising Practices in After School study also suggests that as children move into later elementary school, they are less likely to participate only in after school programs and want choices amongst a variety of OST learning programs and activities in the community.5